 Provides students preparing to teach in secondary schools with understanding of the secondary school curriculum.
 Students will examine recent research, use the California Frameworks and K-12 Content Standards to explore their subject areas and evaluate curriculum materials.
 Emphasis is given to preparing lesson plans that meet the diverse needs of students.
-Prerequisites: admission to the Teacher Education Program, Educ 401; CSET verification.
+Prerequisites: admission to the Teacher Education Program, Educ 401, completion of or concurrent enrollment in Educ 402 and CSET verification.